 The mulch from our Neighborhood Mulch Preserves is good for:

-- use on woody plants such as bushes, shrubs, and trees
+- mulch around woody plants such as bushes, shrubs, and trees

-- use as a cover material on walkways or other areas where you want to control vegetation.
+- cover material on walkways or other areas where you want to control vegetation.

 - a carbon-rich addition to home compost piles